huhwt/huhwt-wtlin/README.md

 #### Time control

 An important addition to the Lineage origin is the possibility to set the reference time of the display.
-The display period is preset to the time span from 1500 to the last relevant person date rounded up to smooth 10s of years.
-In the menu now appropriate jump marks are inserted in 50-year intervals, so that one can set the reference time on respective decade marks.
+The display period defaults to the time span from 1500 to the last relevant person date rounded up to even 10's.
+If a person date before 1500 is found, the time span is extended accordingly by smooth 100s of years forward.
+In the menu now appropriate jump marks are inserted, so that one can set the reference time to the respective century marks.

----
-> Remark: If a person date before 1500 should be needed, one can/must create hand.
-The preparation is controlled over 2 parameters - YEARshowMIN -> is converted as earliest permissible person date - YEARrangeMIN -> is converted as starting year of the representation.
-The values are defined as constants in the header of the JavaSript coding parms.js and would have to be adjusted once according to the requirements.
----

 A finer adjustment down to 1-year steps is allowed by a special control complex:

 In the upper part of the screen there is a double slider and a start-stop block.
 * The lower slider allows to influence the start and end value of the display period in 10-year steps.
 The upper slider allows to change the display period freely in 10-year steps.
 * The start-stop block contains buttons to change the reference year in 1-year steps (bottom) and elements to automatically scroll the display period forward or backward (1-year steps) or to stop the automatic scroll (top).
 The frequency of the automatic run-through can finally be influenced by 5 further buttons "Year runner - dwell time" below between the 1-year buttons, from quite fast (is the default, 400ms) to quite slow (2400ms).

----
-> Note: If you want to adjust the dwell time to your own time requirements, you can also overwrite the values once as described above in the JavaScript coding parms.js - LINloop_Speed.
----

 When changing the reference time, such nodes whose reference year is outside the period are automatically removed and also inserted again, if the limits (start year of the display period - current reference time) include the reference year.